-As more and more companies process personal data, shredding has become an essential procedure for a range of business.
+As more and more companies process personal data, shredding services have become an essential procedure for a range of business.
 To ensure both compliance and security, it’s vital that businesses carefully consider their options in order to guarantee that confidential waste doesn’t fall into the wrong hands.

 Fortunately, when it comes to securely shredding your sensitive documents, you have more options than you might initially think.
 Whether you opt for an on-site shredding service or off-site, there are specific benefits to both; it all depends on the needs of your business.